LIVE WITHOUT HARMING! UNDERSTANDING EVERY RELIGIOUS PRECEPT WITHIN THE CONTEXT IN WHICH IT WAS CREATED

 And for that, it is important to understand the origin of religious precepts.
 In this sense, the 4,250 religions that survive today, plus the thousands or tens of thousands that existed in the past (as researchers on this subject say that even Neanderthals had them), are usually an expression of the human race—specifically of the people who created them, with both their benign and malignant aspects.

-For example, from an anthropological point of view, it is very typical that, from the Neolithic onwards, as increasingly hierarchical and patriarchal societies developed, religions were used to legitimize the power of chieftains, kings, and emperors.
+For example, from an anthropological point of view, it is very typical that, from the Neolithic onward, as increasingly hierarchical and patriarchal societies developed, religions were used to legitimize the power of chieftains, kings and emperors.
 Thus, Roman emperors and Egyptian pharaohs convinced the people that they were gods, and Chinese emperors that they were sons of heaven.

 Religions also served to justify the privileges of the upper strata and castes made up of aristocrats (the leaders of the warriors) and the clergy, as well as the dominance of the paterfamilias over their wives and children.
-They also justified the new forms of exploitation and abuse that were appearing, such as slavery and servitude, conquest, looting, booty, and the plundering of the lands of the vanquished, as well as the rape of conquered women.
+They also justified the new forms of exploitation and abuse that emerged, such as slavery and serfdom, conquest, plunder, loot and the dispossession of the lands of the defeated, as well as the rape of conquered women.

 On the other hand, it has also been a classic occurrence that when someone held a simple opinion or a selfish interest, instead of saying they believed such a thing, they manipulatively masked it as a divine revelation.
 This is what Hammurabi did with his famous code of laws, so that people would believe it did not come from humans but from the will of God.